ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Methods

 \subsection{Hybrid on-the-fly ML-driven simulations}

 Figure \ref{fig:bridge} shows the schematic diagram of our presenting framework, \textsc{ASURA-FDPS-ML}.
 It has two kinds of MPI communicators: ``Main'' and ``Pool'' hereafter.
 A whole galaxy, including $N$-body and SPH, is directly computed in main processes using hundreds of MPI processes (``Main''), while SN feedback in dense regions ($>1~\mathrm{cm^{-3}}$) is handled by a surrogate model in ``Pool'' processes.
 As SNe in the less dense ambient gas are more kinetically resolved \citep{Kim+2015,Steinwandel+2020,Gutcke+2021}, when SNe explode in the environments at a hydrogen number density of $< 1 \mathrm{cm^{-3}}$, the energy of SNe ($10^{51}$ erg) is injected into the neighboring 100 SPH particles weighted using the Wendland $C^4$ kernel \citep[][]{Dehnen+12}.
 Every timestep, ``Main'' checks if any SN occurs in dense regions ($>1~\mathrm{cm^{-3}}$) or not.
 If SNe occur, the ambient gas particles are sent to a ``Pool'' process.
 The surrogate model in the ``Pool'' process reconstructs the distribution of gas particles after a time window $\tau$ from the SN explosion.
 Once the ``Main'' processes are advanced for $\tau$, the predicted gas particles are returned to ``Main'' from ``Pool''.
+If multiple SNe occur in a dense, compact region, our surrogate model handles the first explosion, which reduces the local gas density.
+Subsequent SNe then occur in a lower-density environment ($< 1~\mathrm{cm^{-3}}$) and are automatically treated by the direct calculation method.

 To prevent the evolution in the replaced regions from being violated by gravity, we restrict the time window using the local free-fall time $t_\mathrm{ff}$ at SF regions, where the density could potentially reach $\sim 10^3~\mathrm{cm^{-3}}$ in the simulations.
 As the typical gravitational timestep is the one-tenth of the local free-fall time, by using $t_\mathrm{ff}\sim 1$ Myr at $n_\mathrm{H}=10^3~\mathrm{cm^{-3}}$, we set $\tau = 0.1\,t_\mathrm{ff} = 0.1$ Myr\footnote{This is also the timescale on which the SN remnant transits from the energy conserving phase to the momentum conserving phase (see Figure \ref{fig:conv_SPH}).}.
 By this definition, the number of MPI processes in ``Pool'' is set to $N=\tau / \Delta t=50$ while ``Main'' can have an arbitrary number of MPI processes.